Rianth

 Rianths

-Many Rianths have their origins as humans from tribal and shamanic human societies (especially on some garden worlds under Caretaker Gods) who have decided to go the other way out of respect and admiration and attraction for the animal kingdom, and incorporate animal genes.
+Many Rianths have their origins as humans from tribal and shamanic human societies (especially on some garden worlds under Caretaker Gods) who have decided to go the other way out of respect and admiration and attraction for the animal kingdom, and incorporate animal characteristics.
 Old Earth is believed to host a large population of diverse species of rianths.
-Sometimes, either by culture or by genetic bias, they have common behavioural tendencies: proud Tiger people, Wolf people, and Eagle people, shamanic and clever Crow people, gentle and sexy Rabbit people, Rat people who are notoriously successful in the byways of some of the less policed Outer Volumes, as adaptable, smart, ruthless but also affectionate survivalists, careful and long-lived Tortoise people, aggressive and threatening Alligator people, and so on.
+Sometimes, either by culture or by deliberate neurogenetic engineering, they have common (some say "stereotypical") behavioural tendencies: proud Tiger people, Wolf people, and Eagle people, shamanic and clever Crow people, gentle and sexy Rabbit people, Rat people who are notoriously successful in the byways of some of the less policed Outer Volumes, as adaptable, smart, ruthless but also affectionate survivalists, careful and long-lived Tortoise people, aggressive and threatening Alligator people, and so on.
 Some clades and cultures have continued to enhance these stereotypes, while others have turned their backs on the original concepts.
 It is common for rianth clades, especially those newly created, to have a general memetic about the superiority of the animal form over that of the human.
 The basic hominid type is characterized as weak and puny; physically defenceless, with nails instead of claws, small blunt teeth instead of canines; as slow moving, clumsy and uncoordinated, with poor reflexes; as lacking fur or feathers so that clothing or environmental temperature controls to are required; as having poor hearing and almost no smell to speak of; as ugly with their flat faces and baby-like naked pink or brown skin, and so on.
 Often such rianth clades go to ridiculous lengths of exaggeration along these lines, and regarding the superiority of their own forms.
 Other, better established rianths are less derogatory and perhaps more comfortable with their own status.
-Rianths with genomes from non-provolved animals may be distinctly less intelligent than provolve rianths, although a lot also depends on the degree of human genome and various other factors.
-The less intelligent rianth clades are typically the least tolerant.
+Rianths with genomes inspired by non-provolved animals may be distinctly less intelligent than provolve rianths, although a lot also depends on the degree of mimicry and various other factors.

 Articles